 HIKE: B Hike - White Tank MRP - Mule Waterfall B hike (PCHC # 638).

-HIKE LEADER: Kris Raczkiewicz or Eileen Lords Mosse
+HIKE LEADER: Kris Raczkiewicz

 DESCRIPTION: This hike is a 10 mile double loop hike with an elevation gain of 875 feet.
 This hike begins at the library and proceeds south to hike a small loop of Mule Trail.
 Returning back to the library, proceeding on Mule, then left on Old Stable Rd.
 Turn right onto Bajada, following it into Mule Deer (MD).
 Go left on MD to R4, cross the road and take a left onto Black Rock (long) to the Waterfall.
 Returning on Mesquite, proceed east to the Wildlife trail and returning back on Mule.